 As a gay man I’ve always been intrigued by the way hotels and tourism boards look to appeal to the LGBT market.
 If I had a cent for every time I saw glitter, rainbows, glittering rainbows, and images of shirtless men reclining over deck chairs I’d have almost enough to buy a coffee in the Burj Al Arab.

 This kind of glitter bomb marketing has been around for decades, and I admit I have been guilty of being part of it in the past.
-I was once that young man sprawled across a deck chair (I was young and I needed the money) but as I’ve grown, I’ve moved on.
+I was once that young man sprawled across a deck chair (I was young) but as I’ve grown, I’ve moved on.

 Every person is different – we’re unique.
 We all seek out different experiences from our travels, but on the surface it seems many marketers don’t yet realise this or know how to handle that.
-Where gay travellers are similar, and I’m generalising here, is that many tend to be more internet savvy, stay in nicer places, and have more disposable income.
+Where gay travellers are similar, and I’m generalising massively here, is they tend to stay in nicer places and have more disposable income.

 I can only speak for myself, but what I’d like to see in ‘pink marketing’ is for advertisers to focus less on the sexuality and more on the experience – just do what you know.
 Don’t give me a guidebook that could pass for soft porn.
 Give me a map detailing interesting places to see nearby, genuine tips from a local, and some useful insight into how locals may react to gay travellers.

 By all means put images of gay men and women in your brochure, but having them clothed will be more appealing to a wider cross-section of the market.
 Travellers come in all shapes and sizes, and if advertisers haven’t yet realised this, it might be time to seek advice from those in the know.